Gauthamprasath/eJPT/Notes.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 <script>alert(1)</script>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+**Reflected XSS:**
-Reflected XSS:  Payload is carried inside the request the victim sends to the website.
-Typically the link contains the malicious payload
+Payload is carried inside the request the victim sends to the website.
+Typically the link contains the malicious payload **Persistent XSS:**
-Persistent XSS = Payload remains in the site that multiple users can fall victim to.
+Payload remains in the site that multiple users can fall victim to.
 Typically embedded via a form or forum post

 ------------